Correction: Elderly Deaths-Murder Suspect

-DALLAS (AP) — In a story published June 26, 2019, about lawsuits alleging that a man already charged in the deaths of 12 elderly women also killed six other elderly people, The Associated Press erroneously reported that the suspect was in the U.S. illegally.
-Billy Chemirmir was a permanent U.S. resident.
+DALLAS (AP) — In a story published July 24, 2019, about prosecutors saying they would seek the death penalty against Billy Chemirmir, The Associated Press erroneously reported that Chemirmir was in the U.S. illegally.
+He was a permanent U.S. resident.

 Correction: Elderly Deaths-Murder Suspect